ffund/tcp-ip-essentials/lab-dynamic/icmp.md

 ping 10.10.64.100
 ```

 After capturing an ICMP redirect message, save the `ping` output and stop the ping.
+Then, stop the `tcpdump` process with Ctrl+C.

 On "romeo", run